arturju/rouletteMonteCarlo/README.md

 ----
 ## Analysis
-To have an analytical baseline to compare results with, I calculated the expected value of betting on red (using $5 bets):
+To have an analytical baseline to compare results with, I calculated the expected value of betting on red (using $5 bets).
+The simulation results should be in line with these analyticla results

 ![Eq1](https://latex.codecogs.com/gif.latex?E%28X%29%3D%5Csum%20%28P%28x%29%5Ccdot%20x%29)<br>
 ![Eq2](https://latex.codecogs.com/gif.latex?E%28X%29%3DP_%7Bwin%7D%20%5Ccdot%20Payout%20&plus;%20P_%7Blose%7D%20%5Ccdot%20Bet)<br>